 Abstract

 Main points:

-Reference untargeted LC-MS/MS-based aging plasma cohort, including very old individuals

-Confirmation of some known and discovery of new aging protein markers

-Revealed potential proteins with association to location
+The study of healthy human aging is extremely important to shed light on the molecular mechanisms behind aging in order to predict and/or avoid the development of aging-related disorders such as atherosclerosis and diabetes.
+Herein, we have employed an untargeted mass spectrometry-based approach to study a Sicilian plasma cohort containing long-lived individuals (LLIs).
+This approach has identified proteins correlated to age such as fibulin-1, dystroglycan and gamma glutamyl hydrolase, confirming what has been previously reported.
+Furthermore, our findings revealed a unique signature of proteins correlating with location and uric acid, such as metalloprotease 9 and actin respectively.

+1 INTRODUCTION

 Aging, defined as a time-dependent functional decline of living organisms (López-Otín, Blasco, Partridge, Serrano, & Kroemer, 2013), is characterized by a progressive deterioration of physiological functions, often leading to development of age-related diseases.
 Major age-related disorders include atherosclerosis, neurodegenerative disorders and diabetes (Vasto et al., 2010).